Fibre is very fragile and requires conduit/duct to protect it. Enable generally use 20mm duct and our preference is for it to be red.

 We can not, for example, bring fibre to your home by utilising a neighbours existing fibre duct.

 Why can't you use the existing conduit that's used for the copper network?

 The existing conduit is used to supply Chorus’ copper network into your property and in most cases, Enable does not use the existing Chorus conduit/duct to install our fibre connection.
 We cannot interfere with Chorus’ network.

 Why does the duct/conduit need to be unoccupied?

 We install our network independently of any existing network on your property and we do not necessarily enter the building at the same point.
 For provisioning purposes, the duct/conduit we use must not be used for anything else.

 If you're getting a new driveway or opening a service trench at your home, it may be worth contacting Enable to install a lead-in.
 Enable offers a free service lead-in for properties within our coverage area.
 We’ll lay our microduct into a provided service trench that meets our specifications at no cost.
 We require a minimum of two business days’ notice of the trench being open in order to do this work - you can read more here.

 If you want to do it all yourself, appropriate service lead-in duct is available from retailers such as Humes.
-An example of the product you can use is on their website.
 Enable can also generally use 20mm duct/conduit and our preference is for it to be red.